StemVibrations/STEM/docs/tutorial4.rst

 time step size is set to 0.025 second.
 Furthermore, the reduction factor and increase factor are set to 1.0, such that the time step size is constant throughout the simulation.
 Displacement convergence criteria is set to 1.0e-4 for the relative tolerance and 1.0e-12 for the absolute tolerance.
 No stress initialisation is used.
-Furthemore, all matrices are assumed to be constant.Cg is used as a linear solver.
+Furthemore, all matrices are assumed to be constant.
+Cg is used as a linear solver.
 Further solver settings are set to the default settings.

 .. code-block:: python